 - The host family will complete the Host Family Information form and schedule a time to meet with the Wellington Admissions staff.
 This meeting must be in person.
 The host family cannot be changed prior to or during the student’s stay without previous approval from the Admissions Office.
 Changes made without prior approval can result in the revocation of the I-20 and F-1 visa.

-- The parent’s bank must also forward a statement indicating that the family has sufficient funds to support the student’s school and living expenses in Columbus for the upcoming school year.
+- Parents must also forward a bank statement indicating that the family has sufficient funds to support the student’s school and living expenses in Columbus for the upcoming school year.

 - The student’s family will submit a complete copy of the student’s immunization records and passport.